Narayan Das (footballer): Goa (loans)

 On 23 July 2014, Das was part of the 2014 ISL Inaugural Domestic Draft in which he was selected by Goa, who were allowed to exclusively sign Dempo players.
 He made his debut for the team on 15 October 2014 against Chennaiyin.
 He started and played the full match as Goa lost 2–1.
 He continued to play as a regular for Goa as a left-back and formed a good partnership on the left side of the pitch with left winger Mandar Rao Desai.
 At the end of the season Das, along with teammates Rao Desai and Romeo Fernandes, were praised by Goa marquee player Robert Pires.
 The former France and Arsenal midfielder said that he was "really impressed with players like Romeo Fernandes, Mandar Rao Dessai, Narayan Das who have a great future".
 However, before the season ended, Das suffered a knee injury during Goa's semi-final match against Atlético de Kolkata.
 Goa head coach, Zico, blamed the artificial turf at the Salt Lake Stadium for Das's injury.

 Despite missing the entire 2014–15 season due to injury, Das was retained by Goa for the 2015 season.

 East Bengal

-On 19 June 2015 it was revealed that Das, along with Dempo teammates Pronay Halder and Prabir Das, requested to be released by the Goan club in order to sign for other I-League clubs, after Dempo were relegated to the I-League 2nd Division.
+On 19 June 2015 it was revealed that Das, along with Dempo teammates Pronay Halder and Prabir Das, requested to be released by the Goan club in order to sign for other I-League clubs, after Dempo were relegated to the I-League 2.
 A few days later it was reported that the club had agreed to allow the players a release from their hefty contracts but that Dempo would also demand a transfer fee for the players.
 After the 2015 ISL season, it was announced that Das had signed with East Bengal on 13 January 2016.
 During the 2015–16 season with the club, coming back from injury, Das found himself as second choice left back behind club captain Robert Lalthlamuana.